Transcendental number: History

-In 1900, David Hilbert posed an influential question about transcendental numbers, Hilbert's seventh problem: If a is an algebraic number that is not zero or one, and b is an irrational algebraic number, is a^{b} necessarily transcendental?
+In 1900 David Hilbert posed a question about transcendental numbers, Hilbert's seventh problem: If a is an algebraic number that is not 0 or 1, and b is an irrational algebraic number, is a^{b} necessarily transcendental?
 The affirmative answer was provided in 1934 by the Gelfond–Schneider theorem.
 This work was extended by Alan Baker in the 1960s in his work on lower bounds for linear forms in any number of logarithms (of algebraic numbers).

 Properties

 A transcendental number is a (possibly complex) number that is not the root of any integer polynomial.
-Every real transcendental number must also be irrational, since a rational number is the root of an integer polynomial of degree one.
+Every real transcendental number must also be irrational, since every rational number is the root of some integer polynomial of degree one.
 The set of transcendental numbers is uncountably infinite.
 Since the polynomials with rational coefficients are countable, and since each such polynomial has a finite number of zeroes, the algebraic numbers must also be countable.
 However, Cantor's diagonal argument proves that the real numbers (and therefore also the complex numbers) are uncountable.
 Since the real numbers are the union of algebraic and transcendental numbers, it is impossible for both subsets to be countable.
 This makes the transcendental numbers uncountable.

 No rational number is transcendental and all real transcendental numbers are irrational.
 The irrational numbers contain all the real transcendental numbers and a subset of the algebraic numbers, including the quadratic irrationals and other forms of algebraic irrationals.